Direct determination of the $^{235}$U to $^{239}$Pu inverse beta decay yield ratio in the power reactor neutrino experiments: Numeric estimates

 All Daya Bay results based on the normalized slope are close to each other and, what is most interesting, almost coincide with their estimates from the isotopic yields.
 Mind that the fuel parameters in formula~(\ref{form:4}) are taken for a single WWER-1000 reactor at KNPP, while used for the data averaged over 6~pressurized water reactors at Daya Bay, though having similar power, but of a completely different model.
 This is probably not a simple coincidence, but rather a manifestation of a certain universality of the proposed approach for all power reactors of this type.
 We already showed that the current DANSS result only very slightly depends on the variations of the fission fraction data, be it the campaign spread or intentional variations within the estimated uncertainties.
 Moreover, power reactors of various models have similar values of the fission fractions in the middle of the fuel campaign, where these values are taken in formula~(\ref{form:4}).
-The derivatives over $f_9$ should also have similar values because of the similar nature of $^{239}$Pu production throughout the $^{235}$U burnout.
+The derivatives over $f_9$ should also have similar values because of the similar nature of $^{239}$Pu production throughout the $^{235}$U burnup.

-At the same time the DANSS result, though does not directly contradicts to those from DB, yet obviously prefers the value, predicted by the H-M model.
+At the same time the DANSS result, though does not contradict to those from DB, yet obviously prefers the value, predicted by the H-M model.
 This is illustrated in Figure~\ref{fig:2}, where the blue band showing $\sigma_5/\sigma_9$ from this paper is superimposed on top of the original plot from~\cite{DayaBay:2017jkb} presenting the individual isotopic IBD yields (red triangle).
 The figure gives an idea of the error correlations by means of the confidence level ellipses (green).
-The H-M model prediction is also given in the original plot (black), while the most recent improved DB values~\cite{DayaBay:2019yxq} are superimposed as a pink reversed triangle with a cross.
+The H-M model prediction is also given in the original plot (black), while the most recent DB values~\cite{DayaBay:2025fuel} are superimposed as a pink reversed triangle with a cross.
+The estimate by the KI group~\cite{Kopeikin:2021ugh} is shown with the dotted line and surrounding error corridor.
+It is only in $1.2\sigma$ disagreement with the DANSS data.